 5 Layout Ideas to Get You Started

 Do any of those uses above call out to you?
-Are you a cook who often has guests over to sample your latest samplers, or do you yearn for a cozy nook to curl up with your cat and read in privacy?
+Are you a cook who often has guests over to sample your latest dishes, or do you yearn for a cozy nook to curl up with your cat and read in privacy?
 No matter what you envision we can help you find the perfect furniture match.

 We have pre-selected furniture sets for many outdoor spaces, including patios, porches, and poolside retreats.
-To springboard your balcony planning process read our layout ideas for each of the uses above to get started:
+To springboard your balcony planning process, read our layout ideas for each of the uses above to get started:

 A Dining Spot

 Small balconies are ideal for breakfast nooks instead of full-blown family dining sets.
 Especially if you are in a congested urban area, choose a sleek dining set like the Braxton 5-Piece Nautical Trestle Arm Charm Counter Set.
 Push the table slightly off-center and round out the balcony with two standing plants in the corners opposite the dining set to add some vitality.